Kanegraffiti/parsl/docs/userguide/apps.rst

 2. *Global variables are inaccessible*.
-   Functions should not use variables defined outside the function.
+   :ref:`Apps <app>` should not use variables defined outside the function.
    Likewise, do not assume that variables created inside the function are visible elsewhere.